amethyst/specs/book/src/02_hello_world.md

 }
 ```

+Note that all components that a system accesses must be registered with
+`world.register::<Component>()` before that system is run, or you will get a
+panic.

 > There are many other types you can use as system
   data.
 Please see the [System Data Chapter][cs] for more
   information.